madaankirti/A4/README.md

 - [Bellman-Ford Algorithm – GeeksforGeeks](https://www.geeksforgeeks.org/bellman-ford-algorithm-dp-23/)
 - C++ STL documentation for `priority_queue`
 ## Declaration
-> We declare that this assignment represents my own work and we have not engaged in any form of plagiarism.
+> We declare that this assignment represents our own work and we have not engaged in any form of plagiarism.
 > All code and documentation was written by us except where explicitly cited.